 Rafting vs Other Vacations

 The setting and pace of a rafting adventure gives you something you don’t find in other vacations.
-On a Western River Expedition, you will quickly discover why so many are calling this “the best vacation of their lives.”
+You will quickly discover why so many are calling this “the best vacation of their lives.”
 It’s the combination of drifting over tranquil pools of water under the shadows of towering rock formations, the exhilaration and thrill of rolling waves and crashing whitewater, the exploration of seldom-seen waterfalls and Native American history, the peaceful moments of reflection as you gaze up at the star-studded sky and the fresh feeling of renewal as the morning sun slowly filters through winding canyons.
 All this provides an indescribable sense of belonging.
 A sense of oneness with yourself and those around you.
 A sense of adventure, reflection and renewal.
 Come discover the difference.

 Physical Requirements & Dietary Restrictions